How to install a DIY peel and stick backsplash with just a pair of scissors and a tape measure.

 When I discovered affordable kitchen tile stickers I found hope.
 Maybe I could actually DIY my backsplash!

-In this post I’ll walk you through how to install a peel and stick backplash with super easy kitchen tile stickers.
+In this post, I’ll walk you through how to install a peel and stick backsplash yourself.

 First you might be wondering (like I was) where exactly should a kitchen back splash begin and end?